As the eco-consciousness among people is increasing day by day, recycling has become more popular than ever to create a sustainable world.

 Types Of Glasses That Can Be Recycled At Home

-1. Recyclable: From mayonnaise bottles, glass tomato sauce, glass coffee jars, glass cood drink bottles, jam to pickle jars; you can recycle them all.
+1. Recyclable: From mayonnaise bottles, glass tomato sauce, glass coffee mugs or jars, glass cood drink bottles, jam to pickle jars; you can recycle them all.

 2. Non-Recyclable: You shouldn’t attempt to recycle glasses like windscreen glass, mirrors, windowpane glass, light bulbs, tumblers, lightbulbs, drinking glasses, PyrexTM or laboratory glasses at home.
 In fact, due to fear of contamination, professional recyclers refrain from dealing with these.